albertus82/jface-utils/README.md

 }
 ```

-You can easily improve this architecture by writing another abstract class that extends [`AbstractPreferencePage`](src/main/java/it/albertus/jface/preference/page/AbstractPreferencePage.java) and recalls the super constructors with that static parameters; you can also write a static lookup method in your [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) enum so that you can override the `getPageDefinition` method directly in your abstract superclass.
+You can easily improve this architecture by writing another abstract class that extend [`AbstractPreferencePage`](src/main/java/it/albertus/jface/preference/page/AbstractPreferencePage.java) and recall the super constructors with that static parameters; you can also write a static lookup method in your [`PageDefinition`](src/main/java/it/albertus/jface/preference/page/PageDefinition.java) enum so that you can override the `getPageDefinition` method directly in your abstract superclass.

 ### Example of [`FieldEditorFactory`](src/main/java/it/albertus/jface/preference/FieldEditorFactory.java) extension